-Working from the Map Page centers around the use of the pointer.
-Controlled by the ROCKER, the pointer is an important tool that can be used to pan to other map locations, mark and edit waypoints and routes, and review location data of on-screen map items and waypoints.
+Working from the Map page is a simple process that centers around the use of the pointer.
+Controlled by the ROCKER, the pointer is an important tool that can be used to pan to other map locations, mark and edit waypoints and routes, and review position data of on-screen map items and waypoints.

-To pan the map:
+To Pan the Map:

 - 1. Use the IN/OUT keys to select a map scale. - Use the ROCKER to move the pointer.
 A data field appears at the top of the display showing the bearing and distance from your boat to the pointer, along with the latitude and longitude of the pointer. - 3.
-Press QUIT to re-center your boat on the map.
+Press QUIT to re-center your boat on the map display.